spelufo/vesuvius-blender/README.md

 values from the textures, because for some reason they appear brighter in the middle z values, and darker towards the ends.

+## TODO

+- [ ] Download and cache files from volpkg as needed.
+- [ ] Download and import segments (obj) from volpkg/paths/.
+- [ ] Command to download cell at cursor or cells intersecting a mesh.
+- [ ] Read scan parameters from volpkg directories instead of hardcoding.